collabskus/sambar/Docs/Configuration.md

 return "<WIDGETPACKNAME>";
 ```

-### `imports.cs`:
+#### `.imports.cs`:

 Notice in `Plain1` widgetpack there's another file called `.imports.cs`.
-Well `Plain1` is just a slight modification of the `Base` widgetpack and therefore "imports" the default widgets from BAse without any modification to the widgets themselves.
+Well `Plain1` is just a slight modification of the `Base` widgetpack and therefore "imports" the default widgets from `Base` without any modification to the widgets themselves.
 This is so that you dont have to copy unmodified `.widget.cs` files if all you need is to have them as it is in your new widgetpack/theme.